-Choose a loose, humus-rich soil to sow your dill seeds, and ensure the soil does not dry out.
-Make sure your pots have good drainage holes as dill likes moist but not wet soil.
+Choose loose, humus-rich soil to sow your dill seeds, and ensure the ground does not dry out.
+Make sure your pots have drainage holes, as dill likes moist soil.

-Ideally, sow seeds in the pot or container where the plant will grow as dill seedlings and young plants are difficult to transplant from one pot to another.
+Sow seeds in the pot or container where the plant will grow as dill seedlings and young plants are difficult to transplant to another pot.

-Make sure your pot is at last 30cm / 12 inches deep to give the root system and the dominating tap root room to grow and develop.
+Make sure your pot is at least 30cm / 12 inches deep to give the root system and the dominating tap root room to grow and develop.